MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/concepts.rst

 The development tools are composed of:

--  Java APIs to compile MicroEJ application code.
+-  Java APIs to compile MicroEJ Application code.

 -  Documentation: this guide, library specifications, etc.